 Beaufort County Schools ended the outsourcing of bus transportation on June 30, 2016.
-The summer of 2016 the School District was busy purchasing new school buses and hiring drivers.
+In FY2017, the School District completed its first year operating in house transportation services.
 The transportation fleet consists of school district owned buses and buses provided by the state of SC.
 The ferry service from Daufuskie Island to Hilton Head Island remains outsourced.